theophil-kroller/theophil-kroller.github.io/_pages/teaching.md

 Bloom’s Taxonomy supports my thinking about the depth of learning.
 It reminds me to design activities and exam questions in such a way that they go beyond the level of remembering and understanding, and move towards the higher levels of applying, analyzing, evaluating, and creating.

 Examples of how I have used this so far are: classifying leadership behavior, analyzing organizational structures, evaluating business model options, developing personas and organizatas, creating market-sizing logic, designing business plan sections, and making students actively participate in reflecting the quality of startup ideas of other groups through a role card set.
+And of course many open exam questions for the exam general management and organisation.

   </div>
 </div>